Complete Simulation of Automata Networks: Simulation of transformations

-\begin{theorem} For any $n \geq 2$, there is no transformation $f \in \Tran(A^n)$ such that $\Sing(A^{n}) \le S_f$. \end{theorem}
+\begin{theorem} For any $n \geq 1$, there is no transformation $f \in \Tran(A^n)$ such that $\Sing(A^{n}) \subseteq S_f$. \end{theorem}

-\begin{proof} Suppose that $Y := \{ F^{(1)},\ldots,F^{(n)} \}$ is a set of instructions that generate a semigroup containing all singular transformations, where $F^{(i)}$ updates the $i$-th register.
+\begin{proof} The case $n=1$ is trivial, so assume that $n \geq 2$.
+Suppose that $Y := \{ F^{(1)},\ldots,F^{(n)} \}$ is a set of instructions that generate a semigroup containing all singular transformations, where $F^{(i)}$ updates the $i$-th register.
 Since the composition of permutations is a permutation, at least one of these generating instructions must be singular.

 First, assume that at least two instructions of $Y$, say $F^{(1)}$ and $F^{(2)}$, are singular.
 We claim that no assignment $g = (a \to b )$, with $a_i \neq b_i$, $i = 1,2$, can be computed using only instructions in $Y$.
 Indeed, suppose that $F^{(1)}$ is the first singular instruction in a program computing $g$, so $g = \pi \circ F^{(1)} \circ h$, for some $h \in \Tran(A^n)$ and $\pi \in \langle F^{(3)},\dots, F^{(n)} \rangle$.
 As $\pi \circ F^{(1)}$ is singular, there exist $u, v \in A^n$, $u \neq v$, such that $(u) \pi \circ F^{(1)} = (v) \pi \circ F^{(1)}$, which implies that $(u)g = (v) g$.
 However, as $\pi \circ F^{(1)}$ does not update the second register, we have $\{u,v\} \neq \{ a , b \}$, which contradicts the definition of the assignment $g$.